Intentions

 - Full time study at Churchmead School Sixth Form or a College of Further Education

 Over 99% of Churchmead School students go into the Sixth Form or a College to continue their education.
-We are relaunching our Sixth Form offers a wide choice of courses at Level 3 and has excellent links with East Berkshire College and Local Colleges offering courses at Level 1, 2 and 3 in both academic and vocational subjects. - Apprenticeships
+We have relaunched our Sixth Form which offers a wide choice of courses at Level 3 and has excellent links with East Berkshire College and Local Colleges offering courses at Level 1, 2 and 3 in both academic and vocational subjects. - Apprenticeships

 - A Level Passes Advanced Apprenticeship – As an Advanced Apprentice, students will be in full-time employment with an appropriate wage, aiming for a technical supervisory or junior management role.
 The training, which usually lasts 24 months, leads to NVQ Level 3, Key Skills and a relevant knowledge-based qualification.